5 Ways Eye Tracking Can Improve Your Web Usability

 Therefore, eye tracking only provides little meaning on its own, but paired with the right research methods, it can deliver complementary data that is valuable to your research.

-Eye tracking uncovers another level of user behaviour.
+Eye tracking uncovers another level of user behavior.
 It is a powerful tool to help understand the evolving web user.
 Proper application of eye tracking technology can be a great help to improve your website’s usability and deliver the best user experiences.

 Enhancing user experiences leads to better business value of your website.